Elangcompressor Logo

 Replace starters with pitted contacts deeper than 0.5mm.

-5. Dirty Air Intake Filters
+Compressor Overload Tripping: Dirty Air Intake Filters

 Replace disposable filters every 3 months.